What should you do if you disagree with the care allowance awarded?

 Filing an administrative action

-Another defence in such a case is to bring an administrative action.
-It can only be brought once an appeal has been exhausted.
+Another defence in such a case is to bring an action in the administrative courts.
+This can only be brought once an appeal has been exhausted.
 An administrative action must be brought before the regional court in whose district the claimant resides or is present.
-The time-limit of two months from service of the decision against which the action is brought must be complied with.
-There are no court fees for bringing an action.
+The time-limit of two months from the date of service of the decision against which the action is brought must be complied with.
+In general, the proceedings on the action are subject to a court fee of CZK 3 000 (but individual fee exemptions are possible)

-It is not necessary to be represented by a lawyer in the proceedings, but it is certainly advisable to at least consult a lawyer and prepare the application.
-By properly drafting the lawsuit, your chances of success are greatly increased and in such a case, you can recover your attorney’s fees within a month.
+It is not necessary to be represented by a lawyer in court proceedings, but it is certainly advisable to at least consult with a lawyer and prepare the application.
+By drafting the claim correctly, your chances of success are significantly increased and in such a case you can recover the costs of the lawyer within a month.

 An administrative action is formally similar to a previous appeal.
 It must be clear what it is about, who is making it, who made the decision it relates to and what is being proposed.
 A copy of the contested decision is attached.